-(i) Mr Hoh Weng Ming was appointed as a NED and as a member of the Exco on 3 August 2020. (ii) Mr Tan Eng Kwee resigned as a NED on 20 July 2020.
-He also ceased to be a member of the Exco on 20 July 2020.
+- (i) Mr Tan Eng Kwee was appointed as a Non-Executive Director ("NED") and as a member of the Exco on 8 January 2019. - (ii) Mr Hoh Weng Ming resigned as a NED on 6 December 2019.

-B. All the Directors, except for Mr Hoh Weng Ming who was only appointed on 3 August 2020, attended the Company's AGM held electronically in June 2020.
+B. All the Directors were present at the Company's AGM held in April 2019.

-The SOSC did not convene any meeting in 2020.
-Although no formal meetings of the Exco were held in 2020, regular informal discussions were held by its members to discuss, amongst other matters, the Group's operations and potential investment opportunities.
+The SOSC did not convene any meeting in 2019.
+Although no formal meetings of the Exco were held in 2019, regular informal discussions were held by its members to discuss, amongst other matters, the Group's operations and potential investment opportunities.